 Plumbing code basics are something you should take into account when installing a water heater.
-It is essential that the appliance be set up in accordance with code regulations, not only because it’s the law, but for your home safety too.
+It is essential that the appliance is set up in accordance with code regulations, not only because it’s the law, but for your home safety too.
 Even if you’re replacing an existing heating machine with a similar model and capacity, there is a possibility that regulations have changed since the last time the boiler was installed.

-Location where you are going to install your water heater
+The location where you are going to install your water heater

-Placement of the appliance is one of most significant things that is regulated by law.
+Placement of the appliance is one of the most significant things that is regulated by law.
 Where you decide to install your new water heater is important to ensure safety and to minimize the possibility of injury.
 For example, a gas water heater should be mounted against an external wall of the building for the flue.
 But always verify the regulations with local officials.

 In fact, you do not need special permits for many minor projects in your house.
-However, keep in mind that in some States you must have a permit to install a new heater.
+However, keep in mind that in some states you must have a permit to install a new heater.
 Also, you might be required to have an inspection by a professional who will check the water heater installation to certify the safety of the building.
 So, find out whether or not you need additional permits and inspections to save time and prevent you from receiving fines.